davidgmz15/image-processing/README.md

 Image Resizing Program
 ===========================
-Using a Seam-Carving Algorithm
+Built sing a Seam-Carving Algorithm

 By David Gonzalez <davidgmz@umich.edu>

 ## Longer Description
-Build an image resizing program using a seam-carving algorithm.
+- Developed a content-aware image resizing program using a seam-carving algorithm to preserve key visual content during image resizing

-The learning goals of this project include Testing, Debugging, Pointers, Arrays, Strings, Streams, IO, and Abstract Data Types in C. You’ll gain practice with C-style pointers, arrays, and structs.

-When you’re done, you’ll have a program that uses seam carving for content-aware resizing of images.
-The algorithm works by finding and removing “seams” in the image that pass through the least important pixels.
+- The algorithm works by calculating pixel energy through intensity differences of surrounding pixels for efficient resizing of images